 Please contact the appropriate SHPO staff member before completing any survey work.

---> State of Oregon Archaeological Survey and Reporting Standards [pdf]
+--> State of Oregon Guidelines for Reporting on Archaeological Investigations [pdf]

 --> Guidance for Recording and Evaluating Linear Cultural Resources [pdf]